-- Discussions can occur synchronously, during assigned class time via Zoom
+- Discussions can occur synchronously, during assigned class time via Zoom.

 - Asynchronous discussion on Canvas is another effective learning tool.

-- allow students to respond to your question prompts as well as to each other
+- Allow students to respond to your question prompts as well as to each other.

-- Faculty can create Canvas quiz/exam in place of a paper one.
+- Faculty can create a Canvas quiz/exam in place of a paper one.
 Assignments can be collected and graded via Canvas.
 Rubrics are encouraged to help students understand your expectations.